met4citizen/Hypergraph/README.md

 3D rendering and [d3-force-3d](https://github.com/vasturiano/d3-force-3d) for the
 physics engine.

-For more information about hypergraph rewriting systems and their potential to represent fundamental physics see [The Wolfram Physics Project](https://www.wolframphysics.org) website and [technical documents](https://www.wolframphysics.org/technical-documents/).
+For information about hypergraph rewriting systems and their potential to represent fundamental physics see [The Wolfram Physics Project](https://www.wolframphysics.org) website and [technical documents](https://www.wolframphysics.org/technical-documents/).